-VISIONS has set the standard for international community service programs for high school and middle school students for 30 years.
+VISIONS has set the standard for international community service programs for high school students for 35 years.
 Collaborative service work and cross-cultural living help our teen volunteers understand a complicated world & learn meaningful ways to contribute productively.

 - 26 Community Centers